 Once you have reviewed your finances and have boosted your credit score, it’s time to contact your current lender for offers.
-Make the lender aware that you want to refinance but that you are willing to go to a different lender if the new loan rate isn’t appealing.
+Make the lender aware that you want to refinance but that you are willing to go to a different lender if the new personal loan interest rate isn’t appealing.
 You can receive a loan estimate as well as tell which loan rates are fair using a free loan calculator.
-If you feel that your current lender is trying to sell you short, don’t hesitate to submit a loan application to other possible lenders.
+If you feel that your current lender is trying to sell you short, don’t hesitate to submit a loan application for a personal loan — sometimes called unsecured loans or signature loans — to other possible lenders.

 Compare offers from several different lenders to decide which is best.
 Once you narrow the offers down to one or two that you prefer, go back to your original lender and give them the opportunity to match the competition’s offer — or better it.
 If you’re an appealing candidate for a loan, your lender might be willing to give you better terms in an attempt to keep your business.

 If neither your current lender nor a competitive lender offers an appealing rate, you might apply for a personal loan from a non-traditional lender.
 The first thing you might look into is an online bank.
 Personal loans from online banks, such as Capital One personal loans, typically have lower refinancing rates than traditional banks offer because of the lack of overhead costs.
 A traditional brick-and-mortar bank will charge more to accommodate the cost of tellers and other expenses, whereas an online bank lacks tellers and branches, thus eliminating the need for extra money and lowering the fixed interest rate of your loan.

 You might also consider borrowing from a peer-to-peer lending group, in which individual people give loans to borrowers.
 Investors join P2P lending groups and earn money from the interest they receive from their loans.
 These loans will typically have lower refinance rates than a traditional lender as well, due to the lack of overhead costs.